outofcoffee/imposter/docs/data_capture.md

 - path parameter
 - query parameter
 - request header
-- part or all of the request body (using JsonPath expression)
+- part or all of the request body (using JsonPath or XPath expression)

 ## Capture example